knyand/angular-manager-money/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Backend server can be found here `https://github.com/z-ank/manager-money`
+Backend server can be found here [Manager money](https://github.com/z-ank/manager-money)

 ## Code scaffolding